ComputationalDesignLab/rombo/README.md

 </p>

 ROMBO is a optimization framework that utilizes a composite function formulation and nonlinear nonintrusive reduced order models.
 An autoencoder neural network is used to project high dimensional outputs into a latent space.
-The latent space is modeled using multi-task Gaussian process models that utilize a Kronecker structure or intrinsic model coregionalization (ICM) formulation.
+The latent space is modeled using multi-task Gaussian process (GP) models that utilize a Kronecker structure or intrinsic model coregionalization (ICM) formulation.
 The framework uses a Monte Carlo expected improvement infill strategy to balance exploration of the design space with exploitation of the objective function.
 A linear POD method is also implemented using the same structure as ROMBO but using POD for dimensionality reduction and independent GP models for the latent space.
 A standard BO implementation is also provided for generating comparison data for the ROMBO framework.
 The framework is built utilizing [PyTorch](https://pytorch.org/) and associated libraries such as [GPyTorch](https://gpytorch.ai/) and [BoTorch](https://botorch.org/).
 Modular base classes have been provided for users to implement their own ROM architectures and utilize them within this framework.

 ## Installation